HMS Tenedos (1812)

-HMS Tenedos (1812) was a 38-gun fifth rate launched in 1812 and saw action on the eastern American coast during the War of 1812.
+HMS Tenedos was a 38-gun fifth rate launched in 1812 and saw action on the eastern American coast during the War of 1812.

 Service

 Tenedos, part of a fleet under the command of Sir Philip Broke, was assigned to patrol of the coast near Boston Harbor in April 1812.
+In August of the same year, the Tenedos lost seven men in an engagement with irregular forces off Mount Desert Island, Maine.

 While harbored at Halifax, Nova Scotia Tenedos during a severe winter storm on 12 November, broke free of her moorings and almost collided with two ships nearby.